 Transfer back to the pot or another large bowl.

 Using a handheld mixer, beat the boiled yuca and garlic cloves with the ghee until creamy or desired consistency.

 I actually prefer to leave a few larger chunks of the yuca root intact for some texture in the mash.

-If a completely smooth consistency is desired, slowly pour in some of the cooking liquid while beating.
+If a completely smooth consistency is desired, slowly pour in some of the extra reserved broth while using the mixer.